 - RAFM F&ES ensures 100% of all firefighters are certified to a level commensurate with their grade. - Monthly training is conducted in accordance with Air Force Civil Engineer Center annual training plan and our local mission requirements.
-RAFM F&ES also utilizes Air Education & Training Command (AETC) funded and unit funded advanced courses at Louis F. Garland Fire Academy (LFGFA) and Air Force Institute of Technology (AFIT) to obtain proper certification levels. - At a Squadron level, training oversight and autonomy is within the fire training section as both individuals are training managers for the unit. - Strong relationship with our mutual-aid partners.
+RAFM F&ES also utilizes Air Education & Training Command (AETC) funded and unit funded advanced courses at Louis F. Garland Fire Academy (LFGFA) and Air Force Institute of Technology (AFIT) to obtain proper certification levels. - At a Squadron level, training oversight and autonomy is within the fire training section as section members are training managers for the unit. - Strong relationship with our mutual-aid partners and joint training for off-base responses.